What we said we’d do

 Load Related 5-year view

-The load-related plan, that is the work to connect customers to the network and make wider network reinforcements, is forecast to deliver the outputs required to meet customer needs for £1.89bn of direct capital expenditure, a variance of £586m from the Final Determination allowances of £1.3bn and £134m less than adjusted allowances of £2.02bn.
-The adjusted allowance position represents an increase of £720m from Final Determinations, driven by:
+The Load-Related plan, that is the work to connect customers to the network and make wider network reinforcements, is forecast to deliver the outputs required to meet customer needs for £2.03bn of direct capital expenditure, £580m more than baseline allowances of £1.45bn and £294m less than adjusted allowances of £2.33bn.
+The adjusted allowance position represents an increase of £880m from Final Determinations, driven by:

 Asset Health Related 5-year view

-• Spend on delivery of outputs outside of the RIIO-T2 submission.
-These are not RIIO-T2regulatoryoutputsand haveno baselineallowancesand thereforeappear as overspend.
+• Spend on delivery of outputs outside the RIIO-T2 submission.
+These are not RIIO-T2 regulatory outputs and have no baseline allowances and therefore appear as overspend.

-• Increased RIIO-T2 spend on delivery of certain outputs.
+• Increased RIIO-T2 spend on delivery of certain outputs due to timing of spend.
 This is mainly occurring in the circuit breaker category and London Power Tunnel phase 2 (LPT2) project.

 Our Non-Operational capex is spend on IT, Property and Fleet.
-The current expectation is that total Non-Operational Capex in the RIIO-T2 period will be broadly in line with the post-reopener allowances at £397.3m.
-IT investment forms the majority of this spend, alongside a focus on developing EV charging capability.
-This will provide an integrated charger network with the capability to provide management data and real-time engineering support to electric vehicle drivers.
-This is offset by a reduction in the level of investment in Fleet purchases due to the uncertainty caused by the global supply challenges faced by manufacturers.
+The current expectation is that total Non-Operational Capex in the RIIO-T2 period will be broadly in line with the post-reopener allowances at £395m.
+IT investment forms the majority of this spend, alongside a focus on developing EV charging capability for the NGET operational estate.
+The latter will provide an integrated charger network with the capability to provide management data and real-time engineering support to electric vehicle drivers.
+Our Non-Operational capex spend on IT, Property and Fleet in 2022/23 was £56.2m which is £23.1m lower than adjusted allowances.

-Network Operating and Indirect Costs five-year and FY22 view
+Network Operating and Indirect Costs five-year and FY22/23 view

 Return on Regulatory Equity and Consumer Bill Impact